TheNetNomad/Gemini-FM/README.md

 # Acknowledgements

 All new code written for Gemini FM is in the public domain.
 You may use or modify this software however you see fit.
 I ask but can't stipulate attribution.
-This software uses the GETSLT routine provided by the MSX Assembly Page which *does* however [require attribution](http://map.grauw.nl/disclaimer.php).
+This software uses the GETSLT routine provided by the MSX Assembly Page which is *not* public domain and *does* [require attribution](http://map.grauw.nl/disclaimer.php).

 This software would not be even remotely possible without the following resouces:
 - [MSX.org Forum and Wiki](https://www.msx.org/)